 The sections below describe the specific forms of legally prohibited discrimination, harassment, and retaliation that are also prohibited under Lawrence Policy.
 When speech or conduct is protected by academic freedom, it will not be considered a violation of Lawrence Policy, though supportive measures will be offered to those impacted.
+All offense definitions encompass actual and/or attempted offenses.

-For Process B, the definitions of sexual assault, dating violence, domestic violence, stalking, coercion, and consent from Process A are the same for conduct that falls under the jurisdiction of Process B. Additionally, the following conduct is prohibited under Lawrence University's Process B:
+For Process B, the definitions of sexual assault, dating violence, domestic violence, stalking, coercion, violence, incapacitation, and consent from Process A are the same for conduct that falls under the jurisdiction of Process B. Additionally, the following conduct is prohibited under Lawrence University's Process B: